-A few years ago, I wrote a blog post on how to do a webinar with HubSpot and GoToWebinar.
+A while back, I wrote a blog post on how to do a webinar with HubSpot and GoToWebinar.
 I am a huge fan of GTW, and given its native integration with HubSpot, it is always my first choice for webinar technology.

-It’s always good to start at ground zero.
+It’s always good to start at square one.
 You’ll need accounts at both HubSpot and Zoom to make this work.

 If you have multiple Zoom accounts at your company, your internal Zoom administrator will need to assign the webinar plan to the person setting up the webinar (probably you).
 See this article.

 2. Set up the integration.

 - Log into HubSpot and click the “Marketplace” icon in the main navigation bar and go to the "App Marketplace."

 - Click the “Install app” button.
 Enter your Zoom login credentials and sign in.